Mjolnir42/tom/docs/tom/cmd_ref/meta::namespace:add.md

 different system.
 They must define a lookup key, which is the name of an unique attribute in this namespace.
 The value of this unique attribute is thereby declared as the unique identifier of the object in the other system.
-A lookup URI must also be defined, which must contain the placeholder string `{{LOOKUP}}`.
+A lookup URI should also be defined, which must contain the placeholder string `{{LOOKUP}}`.
 If the value of the attribute referenced by lookup-key is used to replace the placeholder in the lookup URI, then a valid URI of the other system that handles a GET request and returns the